How to disable XML-RPC in WordPress

 ##### snipped #####

-3. Open the site's Apache virtual host file in a text editor.
+3. Open the virtual host file that serves the WordPress hostname.

-Edit the file that actually serves the hostname shown by apache2ctl -S instead of guessing between sites-available and sites-enabled.
+Edit the file reported by the virtual host dump instead of guessing between /etc/apache2/sites-available and /etc/apache2/sites-enabled.

-4. Add a file-level deny rule for xmlrpc.php inside the relevant <VirtualHost> block.
+4. Add an Apache file rule for xmlrpc.php inside the matching <VirtualHost> block.

 <Files "xmlrpc.php">